Nicole Kidman Gets Flustered Addressing That Emmys Kiss With Alexander Skarsgård

 Nicole Kidman is dishing about her Emmys lip-lock with Alexander Skarsgård.

 During last month's 2017 Emmy Awards, Skarsgård won Best Supporting Actor for his role in Big Little Lies.
-As the actor walked to the stage to accept his award, cameras captured the actor and his co-star Kidman kiss...while her husband Keith Urban watched from his seat next to her.
+As the actor walked to the stage to accept his award, cameras captured Skarsgård and his co-star Kidman kiss...while her husband Keith Urban watched from his seat next to her.

 Now Kidman is addressing the kiss during an appearance on The Graham Norton Show.
-After host Graham Norton showed a picture of the duo's embrace, Kidman replied, "You are so proactive Graham.
+After host Graham Norton showed a picture of the duo's embrace, Kidman replied, "You are so provocative Graham.
 Why are you showing that?"

 Alex Berliner/Invision for the Television Academy/AP Images